danieleteti/delphimvcframework/README.md

 - New!
 Added method `TMVCJsonDataObjectsSerializer.ListToJsonArray`
 - New! `TMVCResponse` for handle generic (non error) response
 - New! `TMVCErrorResponse` for handle generic error response
 - New!
-Added class `TMVCActiveRecordList` used in the no-automatic `TMVCActiveRecord` programming
+Added class `TMVCActiveRecordList` used in the manual `TMVCActiveRecord` programming
 - New!
 Added `gzip` compression support in addition to `deflate` in `TCompressionMiddleware`
 - FIX for [issue #143](https://github.com/danieleteti/delphimvcframework/issues/143)
 - FIX for [issue #141](https://github.com/danieleteti/delphimvcframework/issues/141)